-Wilson's disease causes a wide variety of signs and symptoms that are often mistaken for other diseases and conditions.
-Signs and symptoms vary depending on what parts of your body are affected by Wilson's disease.
-They may include:
+Wilson's disease is present at birth, but signs and symptoms don't appear until the copper builds up in the brain, liver or other organ.
+Signs and symptoms vary depending on the parts of your body affected by the disease.
+They can include:

 - Fatigue, lack of appetite or abdominal pain

-- Jaundice, a yellowing of the skin and the whites of the eye
+- A yellowing of the skin and the whites of the eye (jaundice)

 - Fluid buildup in the legs or abdomen

 - Problems with speech, swallowing or physical coordination